Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 ### Step 9 - Synchronously Running all Setup SQL
 - Click inside the newly created Tasty Bytes - Setup Worksheet, Select All (*CMD + A for Mac or CTRL + A for Windows*) and Click "► Run"
     - <img src ="assets/run_all_queries.gif"/>
+******: Need refreshed image
 ### Step 10 - Completing Setup
 - After clicking "► Run" you will see queries begin to execute.
 These queries will run one after another with the entire worksheet taking around 5 minutes.
-Upon completion you will see a message stating `frostbyte_tasty_bytes setup is now complete` .
+Upon completion you will see a message stating `tb_101 setup is now complete` .
     - <img src="assets/setup_complete.png">
+******: Need refreshed image

 ### Step 11 - Click Next -->